Dear Monday – you were awful!

 My prayers will continue to be with the families who suffered horrible injuries on Monday and to those who lost loved ones.
 Prayers that they can find comfort and peace.
 My heart goes out to them all.

-Then later that night, our little Avery Jane took a big fall outside while walking her friend’s dog.
+Later that night, our little Avery took a big fall outside while walking her friend’s dog.
 The dog was on a retractable leash, which is a bad thing for a bigger dog.
 He had reached the slack on the leash and I think they were running, when he jerked her forward fast, causing her to hit the concrete hard.
 She skinned up her face pretty bad and she broke her arm.

 When I ran outside to find her, she was in a puddle of blood.
 It was so scary.
 Her nose was bleeding pretty bad from the fall.
 I rushed her to the hospital.
 After X-rays, we found out she had a buckle fracture on her arm near her wrist.
 This type of a break, is the best kind of break if you have to have any type of break at all.
 After x-rays, we decided to have them reset her arm in the ER that night.